Laborers’-AGC Training Center

 - a current enrollee (and continued enrollment) or graduate of the Laborers’-AGC Apprenticeship Program

-- provide a letter of recommendation from current employer (or past employer if less than six months with current)
+- provide a letter of recommendation from current employer

 - sign a letter of intent with the EMLDC – LECET to follow through with entire degree program